-- 19.1 The School will listen to any concerns expressed by parents about their child's development and any concerns raised by children themselves.
-Parents must notify their child's Form teacher if their child's progress or behaviour gives cause for concern. - 19.2 We hope that any difficulty or concern can be sensitively and efficiently handled and resolved informally before it reaches the formal complaints stage. - 19.3 The School's Complaints Procedure [(which apply equally in the EYFS setting)] is on our website and sets out how current parents can raise a formal complaint and how the School will handle it.
+- 18.2 We hope that any difficulty or concern can be sensitively and efficiently handled and resolved informally before it reaches the formal complaints stage. - 18.3 The School's Complaints Procedure [(which apply equally in the EYFS setting)] is on our website and sets out how current parents can raise a formal complaint and how the School will handle it.

-20 Inability to Meet Need
+19 Inability to Meet Need

-20.1 There may be situations when the pupil's place at the School will not be offered, will be cancelled or withdrawn, where in the professional judgement of the Headteacher (and after consultation with the parents and the pupil (where appropriate) following the consideration of reasonable adjustments, the School is unable to provide adequately for the pupil's needs.
+19.1 There may be situations when the pupil's place at the School will not be offered, will be cancelled or withdrawn, where in the professional judgement of the Headteacher (and after consultation with the parents and the pupil (where appropriate) following the consideration of reasonable adjustments, the School is unable to provide adequately for the pupil's needs.
 Any decision to request withdrawal or require the removal of a pupil will be made as a last resort and in line with the terms of the parent contract.